vaadin/archetype-application-example/README.md

   - only if using precompiled theme, run "mvn vaadin:compile-theme" in the ui module
   - reload the application page
 - client side changes or add-ons
-  - edit code/POM in client module
+  - edit code/POM in widgetset module
-  - run "mvn install" in client module
+  - run "mvn install" in widgetset module
   - if a new add-on has an embedded theme, run "mvn vaadin:update-theme" in the ui module
 - debugging client side code
-  - run "mvn vaadin:run-codeserver" in client module
+  - run "mvn vaadin:run-codeserver" in widgetset module
   - activate Super Dev Mode in the debug window of the application
 - creating a production mode war
   - run "mvn -Pproduction package" in the production mode module or in the parent module